NuGet/Home/designs/NuGet-ClientCertificates.md

 * Ability to specify client certificates from external files in standard [formats](https://en.wikipedia.org/wiki/X.509#Certificate_filename_extensions)
 * Ability to configure settings with command line
 * Each source can have at most one client certificate configuration
-* If client certificate configuration returns several valid x509 certificates (fromStore for example) first instance will be used
+* If client certificate configuration returns several valid x509 certificates (storeCert for example) first instance will be used
 * Client certificate configurations can be overwritten in common way

 ## Solution